CloudLabsAI-Azure/OpenAIWorkshop/scenarios/Intro.md

 - **Build an Open AI application with Python:** Build applications using Python to leverage OpenAI's APIs for tasks such as language generation, sentiment analysis, or recommendation systems.
 Participants will construct a custom application leveraging Python and OpenAI APIs for advanced text generation and analysis.

-- **Introduction to Prompt Engineering & Azure OpenAI Studio:** Learn techniques for crafting effective prompts and utilize Azure OpenAI Studio for developing and deploying AI models.
-Participants will learn how to optimize AI model responses through effective prompt engineering and utilize Azure OpenAI Studio for model development.
+- **Introduction to Prompt Engineering & Azure OpenAI Foundry (previously known as Azure OpenAI Studio):** Learn techniques for crafting effective prompts and utilize Azure OpenAI Foundry for developing and deploying AI models.
+Participants will learn how to optimize AI model responses through effective prompt engineering and utilize Azure OpenAI Foundry for model development.

 ## Explore